ovotech/circleci-orbs/oot-deploy/README.md

 OOT Deploy Orb [![CircleCI Orb Version](https://img.shields.io/badge/endpoint.svg?url=https://badges.circleci.io/orb/ovotech/oot-eks)](https://circleci.com/orbs/registry/orb/ovotech/oot-deploy)
 =====================

-Provides commands for packaging and deploying OOT images via [ArgoCD](https://argoproj.github.io/argo-cd/) and our gitops repo.
+Provides commands for packaging and deploying OOT images via our gitops repo.
+We use it with [ArgoCD](https://argoproj.github.io/argo-cd/) although there is no hard dependency on that application.

 The gitops repo is expected to have the structure: